 Take a walk

 Diagraming or drawing my thoughts makes me think.
 I have one wall in my office covered with idea paint.
-If thoughts get stale – I start to play with dry erase markers.
-Literally.
+If thoughts get stale I start to play with dry erase markers.
 If I start writing or drawing always it leads to more ideas – every time.
-I also have several doodling apps on my iPad and a couple of mind-mapping apps.
-Mind Vector and Simple Mind are two I can recommend.
-(You don’t need both – I just get bored enough I switch back and forth.)
+I also have several doodling apps on my iPad and laptop and a couple of mind-mapping apps.

 Hang out with highly creative types